Testosterone Сypionate: Relief you can feel, but what about fertility?

 Effects on sperm production and fertility

-Randomized trials done as part of male contraceptive research show that giving healthy men testosterone injections can suppress sperm counts to levels compatible with contraception in most participants.
+According to randomized trials done as part of male contraceptive research, giving healthy men testosterone injections can suppress sperm counts to levels compatible with contraception in most participants.
 Recovery of sperm production after stopping testosterone typically occurs, but can take 3 to 12 months, and is slower in older men and those treated for longer periods.[2]

 Diagnostic thresholds and who benefits most